CabotScouts/reconciler/README.md

   * week
   * month - default
   * year
-  * finyear (all payments in current financial year)
+  * finyear (all payments in the current financial year)
+  * calyear (all payments in the current calendar year)
   * all (if you've been using GoCardless for a while this might break?)
 * *file* - (string) what to call the exported xlsx file (defaults to 'export.xlsx')
 * *columns* - (list) payout/payment keys to use in custom xlsx columns (see below)